FokkeZB/nl.fokkezb.loading/README.md

 ## Public methods

 ### show([message],[blocking]])
 Shows the loading mask.
 A new message and blocking parameter value is optional.
+Set `message` to `TRUE` to reset it to the default message.

 ### hide
 Hides the loading mask.